Radio Werewolf: History

 In the late 1980s, Radio Werewolf was heavily featured on talk shows and in media material, billed as heading a worldwide Satanic movement, and were interviewed variously by investigative journalist Geraldo Rivera, Tom Metzger, Wally George, and others.
 Songs such as "Pogo the Clown" (about serial killer John Wayne Gacy), "The Night" (about a lovesick vampire), and "Incubus" (about a girl being visited by an Incubus), were pointed to by critics as condoning necrophilia and literal vampirism.
 Schreck continued Radio Werewolf as a solo project with the release of the 1989 album The Fiery Summons, released by Gymnastic Records of Germany.
-The release of this album and several mainstream magazine interviews with Schreck in the German press increased Radio Werewolf's cult following in Germany.

 In 1989, Nikolas Schreck released a documentary about Charles Manson entitled Charles Manson Superstar under Radio Werewolf's sister label "Video Werewolf."
 Billed as the only fair interview ever conducted with Manson, the video featured photographs and footage of Spahn Ranch along with interviews of people connected in some way with Manson or movements he has been associated with.
-Schreck indicated in the documentary that Manson was mostly a misunderstood and misused figure, advocated as evil and archetypal of everything negative through a large scale fabrication by the media.
-Musical support and Narration also provided by fellow Radio Werewolf member and co-Producer Zeena Schreck.
+Schreck indicated in the documentary that Manson was mostly a misunderstood and misused figure, advocated as evil through a large-scale fabrication by the media.
+Schreck also provided narration and musical accompaniment on the documentary.